contributor-assistant/github-action/README.md

 #### 6. Adding Personal Access Token as a Secret

-You have to create a [Repository Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the name `PERSONAL_ACCESS_TOKEN` and a value of your choice.
+You have to create a [Repository Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the name `PERSONAL_ACCESS_TOKEN`.
-This token is required for consuming the [Actions re-run API](https://docs.github.com/en/rest/reference/actions#re-run-a-workflow) to automatically re-run the last failed workflow and also for storing the signatures in a remote repository if required.
+This PAT should have repo scope and is only required if you have configured to store the signatures in a remote repository/organization.

 ##### Demo for step 6